Unlock the Value of Data Science: Make or Break?

 Our model shows the relationship between Process & Data, Technology, Organisation and Risk & Controls.

-That relationship is equally valid when thinking about the application of Data Science.
-So let’s now explore some pre-requisites for creating value through Data Science.
+That relationship is equally valid when considering the application of Data Science.
+So, let’s explore some pre-requisites for creating value through Data Science.

 Processes – what needs to be in place?